ILF Scotland

 Employers have a legal obligation to ensure that they pay the correct minimum pension contributions to their employees who:

-• Are a minimum age of 22 and who have not reached the pensionable age.
+• are a minimum age of 22 and who have not reached the pensionable age

-• Earn at least £10,000 per year.
+• earn at least £10,000 per year

-• Work in the UK.
+• work in the UK

 From April 2019, the minimum amount all employers must pay into employee pension is a minimum of 3% of a portion of the employee’s earnings (based on employee earnings of £6,136 - £50,000).
 Employees must contribute a minimum of 5% towards their pension, so the total combined payment between employee and employer must be no less than 8%.
 If the employer pays the total minimum contribution of 8%, the employee is not required to contribute, but can do so if they wish.
 Employer and employee contributions may be subject to change.
-You can find the current requirements here: https://www.thepensionsregulator.gov.uk/en/employers/managing-a-scheme/contributions-and-funding
+You can find the current requirements at: https://ilf.scot/go/pension-contributions.

 The following rules also apply: